SwannSG/jspy/README.md

 If *somethingIterable* isn't iterable sorted will return false.
 Things that are not iterable are a null, boolean, number or a function.

 Things that are iterable are arrays, strings, List and an object.
 In this context an object is something of the form {propertyName1: value1, propertyName1: valu2, ...}.
-When sorted is applied to an object of this form it returns a List with the *propertNames* in alphabetical order.
+When sorted is applied to an object of this form it returns a List with the *propertyNames* in alphabetical order.

 *sorted* can also take a second *sortObj* parameter.
 We call *sorted(somethingIterable, sortObj)*.
 The use of the *sortObj* is described in [sort](#sort).